<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 Cinder block fire pit.

-Find the Pieces of Your Next Project at ReStore!
+Find the Pieces for Your Next Project at ReStore!

-ReStore donors and shoppers help keep 1,200 tons of usable materials – like the stuff you need to make a DIY fire pit – out of landfills every year.
-We accept outdoor building items like landscaping materials April 1 through October 31, including...
+ReStore donors and shoppers help keep 3.9 million pounds of usable materials–like the stuff you need to make a DIY fire pit–out of landfills every year.
+We accept outdoor building items like landscaping materials April 1 through October 31, including the following:

 • Tools and hardware